fmunni/buysale/README.md

 # buysale

-- buysale is an ecommerce site.
+- buysale is an ecommerce site built using reactjs and expressjs